zahidaliayub/bitcoin-private-full-node-wallet/README.md

 # [BitcoinPrivate](https://btcprivate.org/) Full-Node Desktop Wallet

-### Supports T and Z addresses, messaging, and more.
+### Supports B and Z addresses.
+Soon, you can also import your private keys from Zclassic or Bitcoin.

 ### Download the latest release:
 https://github.com/BTCPrivate/bitcoin-private-full-node-wallet/releases